KSDunne/statement_beauty/README.md

 ### About page

 The user does not need to be logged in to view the about page.
-Here there is the hero image at the top.
+The hero image at the top.
 Then the div that tells the user whether they are logged in or not.
 Followed by; the about title (so that the user can confirm what page they are on), a portrait of the business owner, the content title and the about content.
-The about content tells the user about the business CEO and also directs the user depending on whether they are a beauty 'enthusiast' or beauty 'professional'.
+The about content tells the user about the business CEO and directs the user depending on whether they are a beauty 'enthusiast' or beauty 'professional'.
 It states "Enthusiast?
 Read our blog, register to leave comments or book a makeover!".
 Also it states, "Professional?
 Please fill in our form below if you would like to offer your services or if you would like to collaborate on a blog post!".
 Underneath this is a collaboration form targeted at beauty professionals that would like to collaborate on blog posts or offer their services for our makeovers.

 ![About page](docs/readme_images/about_page_ss.PNG)